 The values of “the cult of masculinity” has a ripple effect on all family members, and society at large.
 The systematic practice of the cycle of violence against women not only continues to have legitimacy in many circles, domestic violence was a legal practice in the United States up until the latter part of the 20th century.

 Wherever there is institutionalized violence against women, there is also institutionalized violence against children, girls and boys, men who are regarded weak, non whites, and endless targeting of “diverse” groups.
 Decades of research show the damaging longterm effects of violence against children (spanking) on society at large, and adult couple relationships in particular.
 It’s perhaps time to expose the ways narcissistic-psychopaths, with financial means, find ways to hide how they operate like self-appointed architects of society, to normalize and profit from all forms of dominance and violence as widespread, mainstream practices.

-6. It forms the basis for all cult groups, religious and secular.
+6. It forms the basis for all cults, both religious and secular.